NZadeh/avalon/README.md

 on the total number of players, as well as receive any information that role has.
 (For example, the player who receives Merlin will also see the usernames of the Spies [Assassin, Morgana, Oberon, etc.].)

+## Changes in the works (Feature requests)
+- Ability for lobby owner to kick a player.
+    * (Ability for player to explicitly leave a lobby, without logging out or joining another.)
+- Give players some way to reveal their information, i.e. "flip their card".
+- Give game owner an "end game" functionality that reveals all players' roles.
+- Move some computation server side...?